ncthbrt/polymorphism-for-unity/README.md

 - Take advantage of new editor functionality as it becomes available (when they reduce the amount of abstraction needed)
      - Notably Unity 6.0 adds `applyToCollection` to the PropertyAtrribute class which will allow PropertyAttributes to be added to arrays and lists
 - Support for a range of useful generic data-structures
    - Predictable performance characteristics for these types
+   - Good test coverage
    - Standard serialization mechanisms
+   - Compatible with IL2CPP targets
 - Support for generic types in the custom type selection dropdown
 - Support for generic ScriptableObjects using Roslyn codegen
 - Support for complete feature-set from Unity version 2019.3 and above